1. Obtain Registration Appointment Time

-Feb.
-1, 2008 – Last day to withdraw a class with refund.
+January 28, 2011 – Last day to withdraw from classes with refund.
 Last day to purchase or waive health insurance.
 Last day to purchase or waive tuition refund insurance.

-Note: USC will discontinue mailing printed monthly billing statements to students effective spring 2008.
-The final printed statement will be mailed in early Dec.
-2007.
-After that mailing, students must use USCe.pay to review their monthly statements.
+Note: USC discontinued mailing printed monthly billing statements to students effective spring 2008.
+Students must use USCe.pay to review their monthly statements.
 For more information, visit www.usc.edu/ebill.

-You may pay your bill via the Internet (USCe.pay), by phone (TIPS), by mail or in person.
-If you are paying by mail, please follow the instructions on your monthly billing statement.
-Be sure to mail your payment early enough for the university to receive it by the settlement deadline.
+You may pay your bill via the Internet (USCe.pay), by mail or in person.
+If you are paying by mail, be sure to mail your payment early enough for the university to receive it by the settlement deadline.